Hsqcsu/CSU-IR/README.md

 [![Paper](https://img.shields.io/badge/Paper-arXiv-b31b1b.svg)](https://arxiv.org/abs/YOUR_ARXIV_ID)  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Hsqcsu/CSU-IR/blob/main/test_all_in_colab.ipynb)  [![Hugging Face Spaces](https://img.shields.io/badge/🤗%20Spaces-Demo-blue.svg)](https://huggingface.co/spaces/Skylight666/CSU-IR-normal-compound-identification)

-> **CSU-IR: A High-Performance, Interpretable Framework for Chemical Identification, Excelling in Million-Scale Library Retrieval and Specialized for Novel Psychoactive Substances.**

 This is the official code repository for our paper, **"Interpretable Contrastively Spectral-structural Unification between infrared Spectra and Molecular Structures assisting Novel Psychoactive Substances identification"**.

 We introduce **CSU-IR**, a novel deep learning framework designed for high-precision compound identification by unifying infrared (IR) spectra and molecular structures.
 Key strengths of our work include:

-*   🚀 **Exceptional Million-Scale Performance**: Maintains high accuracy even when searching against libraries containing millions of compounds.
+*   🚀 **Exceptional Million-Scale Performance**: Maintains high accuracy even when retrieving against libraries containing millions of compounds.
 *   🎯 **Specialized for Psychoactive Substances**: Purpose-built models and libraries for the accurate retrieval and classification of Novel Psychoactive Substances (NPS).
 *   🔬 **Strong Interpretability**: The model architecture is designed to provide insights into the spectral-structural correlations it learns.
-*   🧩 **Versatile Applications**: Includes dedicated classifiers for both IR spectra and SMILES strings, deployable via a user-friendly web interface.
+*   🧩 **Versatile Applications**: The framework offers broad utility, featuring not only high-performance retrieval for general compounds but also a specialized search for psychoactive substances.
+Additionally, it includes dedicated classifiers for both IR spectra and SMILES strings, all of which are deployable through a user-friendly web interface.

 ## 🚀 Quick Start with Google Colab